Staying Healthy in the Caribbean

 High Humidity & Dehydration

-You'll lose a lot of liquid walking around, and not replacing it will make you feel lousy.
+Dehydration occurs when you lose a lot of liquid walking around.
+Not replacing it will make you feel tired and sluggish.
 It takes about two weeks to adjust to the Caribbean 's high humidity, but you can keep your energy level up several ways:

 Heatstroke/Sun Poisoning